quicwg/base-drafts/draft-ietf-quic-http.md

 A server can send a complete response prior to the client sending an entire request if the response does not depend on any portion of the request that has not been sent and received.
-When this is true, a server MAY request that the client abort transmission of a request without error by triggering a QUIC STOP_SENDING frame with error code HTTP_EARLY_RESPONSE, sending a complete response, and cleanly closing its stream.
+When this is true, a server MAY request that the client abort transmission of a request without error by send a QUIC STOP_SENDING frame with error code HTTP_EARLY_RESPONSE, sending a complete response, and cleanly closing its stream.
 Clients MUST NOT discard complete responses as a result of having their request terminated abruptly, though